Unsupervised Large Language Model Alignment for Information Retrieval via Contrastive Feedback: Experimental Setup

-where $\mathcal{N}_{-}$ is a set of negative documents (denoted as $\mathbf{d}_{-}$) for query $\mathbf{q}$.
-The query $q$ and document $d_{+}$ form a positive query-document pair.
-Following previous studies~\cite{izacard2021unsupervised,wang2021gpl,dai2022promptagator}, in data augmentation, the query $q$ generated by LLM for document $d$ form a positive pair.
-The negative set $\mathcal{N}_{-}$ consists of the same batch documents~\cite{ye2022fast}.

-\textbf{Document Summarization.} Another representative application of LLM in IR is document summarization.
-Summaries generated by vanilla LLMs for similar documents frequently exhibit homogenization, which hampers the user's capacity to efficiently locate the target document within these summaries.
-To assess the effectiveness of document summarization for vanilla LLMs and RLCF-optimized LLMs, we perform experiments on two datasets: LCSTS for Chinese and Gigaword for English. \begin{itemize} \item LCSTS~\cite{hu2015lcsts} is a widely used dataset for text summarization tasks in Chinese.
-It was created to facilitate research and development in the field of short text summarization. \item Gigaword~\cite{see2017get} is a widely used dataset in the field of text summarization.
-It is a large-scale collection of news articles and their corresponding headline summaries.
-This dataset is known for its extensive coverage of diverse topics and its massive size, which makes it a valuable resource for training and evaluating text summarization models. \end{itemize}

-The corpus of other datasets, such as CNN/Daily Mail, PubMed, and WikiSum, are typically of smaller size, making them relatively easy to distinguish.
+\textbf{Document Summarization.} To compare the effectiveness for different alignment methods on document summarization, we perform experiments on two datasets: LCSTS for Chinese and Gigaword for English. \textbf{LCSTS}~\cite{hu2015lcsts} is a widely used dataset employed for Chinese text summarization task.
+It was created to facilitate research and development in the field of short text summarization. \textbf{Gigaword}~\cite{see2017get} is extensively utilized in English text summarization research, comprises substantial news articles and their associated headline summaries.
+This dataset is known for its extensive coverage of diverse topics and its massive size, which makes it a valuable resource for training and evaluating text summarization models.
+The corpus of LSCTS and Gigaword contain millions of documents.
+The corpus of other datasets, such as CNN/Daily Mail~\cite{nallapati2016abstractive}, WikiSum~\cite{Bert2BertWikiSummaryPersian} and PubMed~\cite{cohan2018discourse}, are typically of smaller size.
+Documents in these datasets diverge significantly, which makes them easy to be differentiated and not appropriate to simulate real IR scenarios.
 Therefore, these datasets are not the primary focus of this paper.

+\textbf{Document Expansion and Data Augmentation for Document Retrieval.} We use the \textbf{BEIR}~\cite{thakur2021beir} to evaluate the effectiveness of data augmentation.
+BEIR~\cite{thakur2021beir} is a widely-used benchmark for document retrieval.
+It comprises a variety of tasks, including passage retrieval, entity retrieval, fact checking, and others.
+The dataset includes a broad range of domains, such as medical, finance, and science.
+NQ~\cite{kwiatkowski2019natural} is not included in our experiments, because it is presented in the training stage of FLAN-T5~\cite{dai2022promptagator}.